HeRCLab/libherc/README.md

 **Description**: this library provides argument parsing, similar to Python's argparse.

+**Changes**: this library has no changes compared to it's upstream release.

+## `attractivechaos/klib/khash.h`

+*[attractivechaos/klib](https://github.com/attractivechaos/klib/) / MIT / 928581a78413bed4efa956731b35b18a638f20f3*

+**Description**: this library provides a hash table implementation.

-**Changes**: this library has no changes compare to it's upstream release.
+**Changes**: this library has no changes compared to it's upstream release.

 # Installation